 Anaphylactic shock symptoms

 When to see a doctor

 In a latex allergy, your immune system identifies latex as a harmful substance.
-Your immune system triggers certain cells to produce immunoglobulin E (IgE) antibodies to fight the latex component (the allergen).
+With wheezing, runny nose or anaphylaxis, your immune system triggers certain cells to produce immunoglobulin E (IgE) antibodies to fight the latex component (the allergen).
 The next time you come in contact with latex, the IgE antibodies sense it and signal your immune system to release histamine and other chemicals into your bloodstream.
 The more exposure you have, the more your immune system is likely to respond to latex (sensitization).

 These chemicals cause a range of allergic signs and symptoms.
 Histamine is partly responsible for most allergic responses.

 Latex allergy can occur in these ways:

 It's possible to have other reactions to latex, which aren't always allergies to the latex itself.
 They include: